Snapchat: Growth

+In February 2017, Snapchat had 160 million daily active users, growing to 166 million in May.

-Snapchat announced a redesign in November 2017, which proved controversial with many of its followers.
+In November 2017, Snapchat announced a redesign that proved controversial with many of its followers.
 CNBC's Ingrid Angulo listed some of the reasons why many disliked the update, citing that sending a snap and re-watching stories was more complicated, stories and incoming snaps were now listed on the same page, and that the Discover page now included featured and sponsored content.
 A tweet sent by Kylie Jenner in February 2018, which criticized the redesign of the Snapchat app, reportedly caused Snap Inc. to lose more than $1.3 billion in market value.
 Over 1.2 million people signed a Change.org petition asking the company to remove the new app update.

-In December 2019, App Annie announced Snapchat to be the 5th most downloaded mobile app of the decade.
-The data includes figures for iOS downloads starting from 2010 and Android downloads starting from 2012.
-Snapchat acquired AI Factory, a computer vision startup, in January 2020 to give a boost to its video capabilities.
+In December 2019, App Annie announced that Snapchat was the fifth most downloaded mobile app of the decade.
+The data included figures for iOS downloads starting from 2010 and Android downloads starting from 2012.

+In January 2020, Snapchat acquired AI Factory, a computer vision startup, to give a boost to its video capabilities.

 In November 2020, Snapchat announced it would pay a total of $1 million a day to users who post viral videos.
-The company has not stated the criteria for a video to be considered viral or how many people the payout would be split between.
-The promotion, called Snapchat Spotlight, is intended to run until the end of the year, although the company indicated it will continue if it's successful.
+The company has not stated the criteria for a video to be considered viral or how many people the payout would be split among.
+The promotion, called Snapchat Spotlight, was initially intended to run until the end of the year.
+In 2021, its payout structure changed as the company announced a shift from the $1 million per day model to a "millions per month" one.
+As of 2024, the program continued to operate.

 In June 2022, Snapchat announced plans to launch Snapchat Plus, a paid subscription model.
-The subscription will give users early access to features, the ability to change the app icon and see which users rewatch their stories.
+The subscription gives users early access to features, the ability to change the app icon and see which users rewatch their stories.
 In July 2022, the company reported that they had 347 million daily active users, an increase of 18% from the previous year.
-In August 2022, Snapchat announced that Snapchat Plus has more than 1 million subscribers as well as four new features to the subscription including priority replies, post-view emoji, new Bitmoji content, and new app icons.
+In August 2022, Snapchat announced that Snapchat Plus had more than 1 million subscribers and added four new features to the subscription including priority replies, post-view emoji, new Bitmoji content, and new app icons.